-Black Magic, the only Black-owned marijuana dispensary in Oklahoma, is pushing to become the most innovative one in the marketplace and an educational resource for Black people who want to know how the weed industry works.
+Black Magic, one of several Black-owned marijuana dispensaries in Oklahoma, is pushing to become the most innovative one in the marketplace and an educational resource for Black people who want to know how the weed industry works.

 “Just like in general, we need to go from being consumers to owners,” Black Magic dispensary spokesperson Charity Marcus said.
 “So just like in the marijuana industry, we want to go from being convicted and consumers to also being owners and providers.”